davedawkins/Fable.React.Autocomplete/README.md

   | ShouldItemRender of ('Item -> string -> bool)
   | SortItems of ('Item -> 'Item -> string -> int)
   | Value of string
-  | WrapperProps of obj
+  | WrapperProps of HTMLAttr list
-  | WrapperStyle of obj
+  | WrapperStyle of CSSProp list
 ```

 See original documentation for [react-autocomplete](https://github.com/reactjs/react-autocomplete) for a detailed